bilols/thenovelist/docs/analysis/Reseeding_Chat_Dev_Session.md

-## What to include in a Dev‑Session Reseed File
+### Do Not Use This File Yet

-This will need to be updated eventually to have full *accurate* details (it's a little janked).
+This file will need to be completely updated *accurate* details.
+This document isn'tcorrect because some of the details of the software were not planned when it was written.
+Consider this only a place holder and a littel bit of a helper to help guide some thought.

 | Section                            | Content                                                                                                                                                                           | Why it’s needed                     |
 | ---------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------- |